Timothy Stanley: Hillary Clinton's use of personal email is a nonscandal

 This has to be one of the least convincing scandals.
 During the four years that Hillary Clinton was secretary of state she used (brace yourselves) a personal email account!
 Perhaps she thought this was a way of ensuring that Barack Obama didn’t read her emails.
 Either way, Republican attempts to turn this into Hillary’s Roswell fall short of the mark.

 On a scale of one to Watergate, I’d give this three.

--- using nonofficial email accounts for official business -- and were hounded by the Democrats for it.
+And we’ll recall, by the way, that officials in George W. Bush’s administration did something like this – using nonofficial email accounts for official business – and were hounded by the Democrats for it.

 But whenever Clinton pinged an email to an official government account, then the conversation would still have been archived, and her office insists that emails from her personal account were handed over anyway.
 The suggestion that she thought she might have “something to hide” would only make sense if she had used her personal account on some occasions but not others.

 She would have to have been blessed with the gift of clairvoyance to know back in 2009 that there would some day be controversy surrounding her handling of a siege of a U.S. diplomatic compound in Libya – and that it might be best to use personal email so as to cover her tracks in the future.
 Clinton may be many things, but the Republicans have yet to throw the witchcraft charge.